phalcon-orphanage/docs/es/reference/controllers.rst

         }
     }

-If users don't have permissions to access a certain action then will be forwarded to the Users controller, signin action.
+If users don't have permission to access a certain action then they will be forwarded to the 'signin' action in the Users controller.

 .. code-block:: php